Our Columbus, OH Medical Malpractice Lawyer Can Help You Get the Compensation You Deserve

 Health providers owe their patients a duty of care, which means they are legally and ethically obligated to act in accordance with the accepted standards of their practice.
 This translates into doctors and other health care providers acting competently and treating their patients with a reasonable degree of skill and diligence.

-Not all unfortunate medical results are the consequences of malpractice.
-Unexpected complications can arise during treatment, and patients occasionally get worse after medical care, but neither of these aspects automatically signal that malpractice has occurred.
-For it to be considered a valid medical malpractice claim, the following elements must be demonstrated:
+Not all unfortunate medical results are due to medical negligence.
+Unexpected complications can happen during treatment, and patients may also get worse after medical care, but neither of these things automatically signals that malpractice has occurred.

-- There was a duty of care: A doctor-patient relationship had to be in place in order for the doctor (or other health provider) to have owed you a duty of care.
+There was a duty of care: A doctor-patient relationship had to be in place in order for the doctor (or other health provider) to have owed you a duty of care.

-- That duty was breached: The provider failed to meet accepted standards of care by acting negligently or failing to act.
+That duty was breached: The provider failed to meet accepted standards of care by acting negligently or failing to act.

-- That breach caused you harm: Your injury is directly linked to the medical care (or lack thereof) that you received while being a patient.
+That breach caused you harm: Your injury is directly linked to the medical care (or lack thereof) that you received while being a patient.

-- That harm resulted in damages: You sustained damages (economic and/or non-economic) that were the result of your injury.
+That harm resulted in damages: You sustained damages (economic and/or non-economic) that were the result of your injury.

 Documents and records of your treatment are critical to proving the relationship between your injury and a provider’s medical negligence.
-There are a few pieces of information that may be helpful to collect before a consultation with a Columbus medical malpractice lawyer:
+There are a few pieces of information that may be helpful to collect before a consultation with a medical malpractice lawyer:

 - Dates of when the treatment occurred and when it stopped

-- Medical costs
+- Medical charges

 - Your medical provider